-He also shot two females, aged 9 and 16.
-The 16 year old was reportedly left with a bullet in her ankle, but had one successfully removed from her foot.
+In the same rampage he hit two females, aged 9 and 16.
+The 16 year old was reportedly left with a bullet in her ankle but had one successfully removed from her foot.
 She was also able to identify Trae Shordy as the shooter, securing an arrest warrant for him.
 As of this article, he is serving a life sentence without parole for Zion Brown’s murder.

 “Rod K dead, and he’s never coming back boy”

 -Spinabenz mocking the murder of Gerrard Bell Jr, known as “Rod K”

 Rod K, real name Gerrard Bell Jr, was 22 when he was shot and killed in Jacksonville (Nov 2020).
 Locally he was a beloved rapper (with only a few songs) and he was closely associated with other big names in Jax like Foolio and Cojack (Vontaland/6block/KTA).

 The circumstances of his death are strange.
 It appears Rod K was shot in an incident where he was the offender, and his death was self defense, but details on the internet are few and far between.